microsoft/aksworkshop/_entries/02-07 challenge4.md

 #### Create Horizontal Pod Autoscaler

 Most likely in your initial test, the `captureorder` container was the bottleneck.
 So the first step would be to scale it out.
-There are two ways to do so, you can either manually increase the number of replicas in the deployment, or use Horizontal Pod Autoscaler.
+There are two ways to do so

+* You can manually increase the number of replicas in the deployment by using the `kubectl scale` command or by editing the deployment's YAML file
+* You can use the Horizontal Pod Autoscaler (HPA) to automatically adjust the number of replicas based on demand

 Horizontal Pod Autoscaler allows Kubernetes to detect when your deployed pods need more resources and then it schedules more pods onto the cluster to cope with the demand.

 **Task Hints**
-* The [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) (or HPA) is a way for deployments to scale their pods out automatically based on metrics such as CPU.
+* The [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale) (HPA) is a way for deployments to scale their pods out automatically based on metrics such as CPU utilization.
-* There are two versions of the HPA object v1 and v2beta2, for this workshop you can work with the v1 version.
+* There are two versions of the HPA object - `autoscaling/v1` and `autoscaling/v2beta2`.
+The `v2beta2` adds support for multiple metrics, custom metrics and other features.
+For this workshop though, the capabilities of the `v1` version are sufficient.
 * The `kubectl autoscale` command can easily set up a HPA for any deployment, [this walkthrough guide has an example you can re-use.](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/#create-horizontal-pod-autoscaler)
 * Alternatively you can define the HPA object in a YAML file.
 * For the HPA to work, you must add [resource limits](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/) to your captureorder deployment, if you haven't already done so.
 Good values to use are `cpu: "500m"` (which is equivalent to half a CPU core), and for memory specify `memory: "256Mi"`.
-* Validate the HPA with `kubectl get hpa` and make sure the targets column is not showing `<unknown>`
+* Validate the HPA with `kubectl get hpa` and make sure the `Targets` column is not showing `<unknown>`

 {% collapsible %}